CharlesTheGreat77/BADUSB/Telegram/README.md

 # Description
   Exfiltrate wifi passwords, and sends it to your telegram
+  * can extend functionality to exfil. whatever necessary.

 # Setup
   1. Create a bot on telegram with BotFather